Prostate cancer at a glance

 - Ultrasound: Ultrasound testing uses a small probe, about the size of a finger, inserted in the rectum.
 The ultrasound wand uses sound waves to make a picture of the prostate gland for experts to examine.

 - Biopsy: Through a thin needle, a physician collects a sample of tissue from the prostate gland.
 A laboratory analyzes the sample to determine whether cancer cells are growing in the prostate.
+A prostate biopsy is the only method of definitively diagnosing prostate cancer.

 If these tests indicate cancer is present, the patient will be assigned a Gleason score.
 The Gleason score is a scale based on the results of the blood test and how biopsied tissue looks.
 It is a way for physicians to understand how aggressive the cancer might be and helps them in assessing the stage of the prostate cancer.